 1.1 General Purpose.
-This Plan will serve as the successor to the Company's 1996 Stock Option/ Stock Issuance Plan ("1996 Plan") and seeks to promote the interests of the Company by providing eligible persons with the opportunity to acquire a proprietary interest, or otherwise increase their proprietary interest in the Company as an incentive for them to remain in the service of the Company.
-Stock awards granted under the 1996 Plan shall continue to be governed by the terms of the 1996 Plan.
-This Plan is an amendment and restatement of the Willis Lease Finance Corporation 2007 Incentive Stock Plan.
+This Plan seeks to promote the interests of the Company by providing eligible persons with the opportunity to acquire a proprietary interest, or otherwise increase their proprietary interest in the Company as an incentive for them to remain in the service of the Company.